Exact 3D Conformal Blocks from Fractional Calculus: Abstract

 \section{Abstract}

-We reveal an intriguing connection between conformal blocks and fractional calculus.
-By employing a modified form of half-derivates, we discover a compact representation of the three-dimensional conformal block, expressed as the product of two hypergeometric \({}_4 F_3\) functions.
-Furthermore, our method leads to several implications for two-dimensional Conformal Field Theory (CFT), which we explore towards the conclusion of this paper.
+We uncover a striking connection between conformal blocks and fractional calculus.
+By employing a modified form of half-derivates, we derived explicitly the exact form of the three-dimensional conformal block, expressed as the product of two hypergeometric \({}_4 F_3\) functions.
+This result provides a rigorous proof of Hogervorst’s formula, conjectured nearly a decade ago.
+Furthermore, we demonstrate its implications for the conformal bootstrap, potentially leading to new analytical techniques and numerical tools that deepen our understanding of conformal field theory.